Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Acoustic Force and Torque with recoil contributions

-The new recoil term in Eq.~(\ref{eq:full_force}) is an acoustic counterpart of the similar term in the optical radiation force, which is produced by the interference of the electric and magnetic dipole moments~\cite{chaumet,nieto-optics-express,optical-pulling-ct-chan,Bliokh2014Mar,Bekshaev2015Mar,Antognozzi2016Aug,Yevick2016Apr,Hayat2015Oct}.
+The new recoil term in Eq.~(\ref{eq:full_force}) is an acoustic counterpart of the similar term in the optical radiation force, which is produced by the interference of the electric and magnetic dipole moments~\cite{chaumet,nieto-optics-express,optical-pulling-ct-chan,Bliokh2014Mar,Bekshaev2015Mar,Antognozzi2016Aug,Yevick2016Apr,Hayat2015Oct} and was not presented in such form in the previous works \cite{Lima_2020}.
 The interference of the monopole and dipole radiation can result in strongly directional scattering of the field giving rise to the acoustic recoil force.
 For example, Fig.~\ref{fig:kerker} shows the in-phase interference between the monopole and dipole contributions resulting in the zero backscattering.
 This effect is analogous to the Kerker effect in optics~\cite{kerker}, and it was recently explored in acoustics~\cite{Wei2020Aug, Wu2021Aug, Long2020Jun}.
 In this case, the force $\mathbf{F}_{\mathrm{recoil}}$ will be directed oppositely to the direction of the $k$-vector and have purely {\it pulling} nature~\cite{optical-pulling-ct-chan,Yevick2016Apr}.
 In the approximation under consideration, the total force will be still pushing the particle along the $k$-vector due to the main $\vb{F}_{\text{M}}$ and $\vb{F}_{\text{D}}$ terms.
 However, proper engineering of the incident and scattered fields beyond the considered limit can lead to the acoustic pulling~\cite{acoustic-pulling, positive-pressure, acoustic-pulling-active, Fan2021Jul}.

-It should be noted that contributions of higher-order multipoles, neglected in the monopole-dipole approximation, can compete with the recoil force.
-For example, the quadrupole force contribution can have the $\propto (ka)^5$ dependence, since the quadrupole polarizability is connected to the second Mie scattering coefficient $a_2$ which has a known scaling dependence --- $\Re (a_2) \propto (ka)^{10}$ and $\Im (a_2) \propto (ka)^{5}$~\cite[see Table 1 in SM]{PRL} and Ref.~\cite{Silva2014Nov}.
-In optics the higher order quadrupole force or torque can be found in Refs.~\cite{Chen2011Sep,Jiang2016Apr}, as well as the connection between Mie coefficients and polarizabilities~\cite{Evlyukhin2012Jun,LeRu2013Jan}
+For the case considered in this paper (lossless particle in a plane-wave field), the recoil force is of the same order as the conventional monopole and dipole terms, $\propto (ka)^6$.
+However, it should be noted that for lossy particles in an inhomogeneous incident field, the higher-order multipole contributions, neglected in the monopole-dipole approximation, can compete with the recoil force (see Appendix~\ref{app:magnitude}).
+For example, the quadrupole force contribution can have the $(ka)^5$ dependence, since the quadrupole polarizability is connected to the second Mie scattering coefficient $a_2$ with $\Re (a_2) \propto (ka)^{10}$ and $\Im (a_2) \propto (ka)^{5}$, see~\cite[see Table 1 in Appendix~\ref{app:magnitude}]{PRL} and \cite{Silva2014Nov}.
+In optics, the higher-order quadrupole force and torque, as well as the connection between the Mie coefficients and polarizabilities, can be found in Refs.~\cite{Chen2011Sep, Jiang2016Apr, Evlyukhin2012Jun, LeRu2013Jan}